lsrcz/grisette/README.md

   -- symbolic ones.
   res <- solveFormula solverConfig (constraint $ toSym pairs) case res of
-    -- Print the error if the solver fails.
+    -- Print an error message if no solution was found in the space.
     Left err -> print err
     Right model -> do
       let x :: SymInteger = "x"
       -- Evaluate the program space to get the concrete program. print $ evaluateSym False model (space x) where
-    constraint :: [(SymInteger, SymInteger)] -> SymBool
+    -- make it top level since it's important constraint :: [(SymInteger, SymInteger)] -> SymBool
-    -- The conc function converts a concrete Boolean to a symbolic Boolean. constraint [] = conc True
-    -- The '~' postfixed operators are the symbolic versions of the -- corresponding Haskell operators.
+    constraint [] = conc True   -- 'conc' type-converts from concrete to symbolic values -- The '~' postfixed operators are the symbolic versions of the -- corresponding Haskell operators.
     constraint ((x, y) : xs) = interpretU (space x) ==~ y &&~ constraint xs

+-- TODO: give this first
 main :: IO ()
 main = do
   -- Call the synthesizer.
 The printed result could be verbose.